vedph/gve-doc/model/rendition.md

 - **added elements**: added text (1 SVG `text` element per character) and hints (1 SVG `g` element per hint), both added by operations.
 - **text hilites** (temporary): a visualization artifact triggered by user action to hilite some visuals; they depend on existing SVG elements for their size and position, and they do not interact in any other way with them.

-In rendering text, the only relevant [control characters](https://en.wikipedia.org/wiki/Control_character) evaluated in text (base or added text) the only relevant **control characters** evaluated in text as such are:
+In rendering text, the only relevant [control characters](https://en.wikipedia.org/wiki/Control_character) evaluated in text (base or added text) as such are:

 - **LF**: line end.
 - **space**: rendered by offsetting the position of the next character by a specific amount.
 The amount is calculated according to the width of a reference character, rendered with the current text settings (font family, size, style, etc.).
 To this end, the component:
   - uses `m` as the default reference character.
   - makes the space width a fraction of the computed width of the reference character, once all the current text rendition settings have been applied to it.
 This is defined by component setting `spaceWidthFraction` which defaults to 0.33 (usually the space is 1/3 of the `m` width).

+The renderer gets the base text and the result of running all the operations (or a subset of them) transforming it in a snapshot.
+It then renders the base text with base elements first, and then hints and added text (encoded by operations) as added elements.
+This can hap-pen in a continuous transformation progress, or be controlled by viewers who step forward or back from operation to operation, looking at the text changing under their eyes.

-## Rendition Features
+## Relative Positioning

-Rendition features are used to override rendering settings.
-All these features can be combined and affect position and size in various ways, so elements are displayed only after evaluating all of them.

-> All rendition features names start with `r_`:

-- `r_char-offsets` (applicable only to the first operation): character offsets for rendering some specific text nodes (and thus indirectly also all the character nodes following it, up to line end).
-Used to change line layout by adding indent, or increasing or decreasing space between lines.
-Format: for each offset, `ID:y=...,x=...` (where we can specify only `x`, only `y`, or both, in any order; values represent `px` units), where:
-  - `ID`=target character ID.
-As per the general text layout rules, once we offset this target characters, all the other characters will follow on the same baseline, unless any of them has another offset.
-  - `y`=Y offset to add to the computed character baseline (negative=up, positive=down).
-  - `x`=X offset to add to the computed character baseline (negative=left, positive=right).
-  - both `x` and `y` can be followed by a unit specifier.
-The default unit is just pixels; otherwise, the value is followed by suffixes `tw`=text character average width (according to the current font and size) or `th`=text character average height.
-- `r_char-offset`: this works as `r_char-offsets`, but it is provided in the features of a single character node.
-The reason for a multiple-offsets feature (rather than multiple single-offset features) is that when a character gets an offset, this affects not only it, but also all the following characters.
-So, order of application matters, and this could not be ensured when using multiple features.
-- `r_font-family`: font family.
-- `r_font-size`: font size.
-- `r_fore-color`: foreground color.
-- `r_back-color`: background color.
-- `r_italic`: italic value (boolean).
-- `r_bold`: bold value (boolean).
-- `r_underline`: underline value (0-N=thickness in `px`).
-- `r_overline`: overline value (as for underline).
-- `r_strike`: strikethrough value (as for underline).
-- `r_text-line-style`: the style of overline, underline, or strikethrough: `solid`, `dotted`, `dashed`, `wavy` (as in SVG and CSS; corresponds to SVG `text-decoration-line`).
-- `r_text-line-color`: default color of the overline, underline or strikethrough.
-- `r_rotate`: rotation amount to be applied to each single character.
-- `r_hints`: link the operation to any number of hints.
-The value is a space-delimited list of hint IDs, in rendition order.
-- `r_hint-vars`: this has no effect on text; it's used to define a set of variables to be consumed by hints placeholders.
-Each variable has name=value, and is separated with space.
-For instance, `color=red bold=1` to pass variables `color`=`red` and `bold`=`1` to the hints being rendered for the operation being processed.

-> In backend data, all rendition features have their lifespan limited to the version generated by their operation.
-This avoids accumulating them in the output context, ensuring that they are valid only for the immediate output of the operation containing them.

-## Placing Added Elements
+As we have seen, base text elements follow the general flow of a typical text layout, so that each character gets positioned accordingly.
+As for added elements instead, whether they are text or hints, their position is totally free and unpredictable: so it's up to the scholars to define them to reproduce the original document.

+Anyway, this happens at a higher level of abstraction; otherwise, scholars would be in charge of all computations required to exactly position each element where desired.
+So, the logic for added elements is first dictated by the assumption that all added elements by definition refer to base text elements.

 The logic for added elements is first dictated by the assumption that all added elements by definition _refer to base text elements_.
 This is a consequence of the fact that added elements represent annotations attached to the base text.
 For instance, the position of the word "Wunder." in Figure 1 is defined with reference to the word "Wund:" it is going to replace: it appears below and to the left of it.

 ![relative position](img/wund.png)

+- _Figure 1 - Sample handwritten text_

 This reflects the fact that annotators look at the text they are willing to change, and then add annotations to it in some empty space, usually near to it.
 So again here the model mimicks the reality of the creative process.

-So, two main factors are used for computing size and position:
+Two main factors are used to compute size and position of added elements:

 - 🔖 **RBR** (_Reference text Bounding Rectangle_): the rectangle including all the bounding rectangles of all the subsequent nodes displayed for the text "selected" by an operation.
 So, if a segment to be deleted is "DE", its bounding rectangle is the rectangle including all the rectangles for "D" and "E".

 If reference segments happen to be _split_ in multiple lines then there will be _multiple RBR's_, one for each split portion of the text.
 In this case:

 - the _additional text_ just refers to the first RBR.
 - the _hint_ is repeated for each RBR, except the hint having a placeholder element.

 > The logic of this repetition for hints (and not for additional text or for placeholder hints) is that in most cases hints represent decorations on top of their reference text, e.g. a strikethrough on top of the text being deleted; so, if this text happens to be split between two lines, we still need to apply strikethrough to all the reference text.
 The exception for the placeholder element is due to the fact that the placeholder element is an element including dynamically defined content (e.g. text) which should not be repeated.